michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 ```

 **You Do:** Write down the answer to the following question:
-  - If methods cannot be referenced, can Java have higher order functions (methods passed into methods)?
+  - If methods cannot be referenced can Functional Programming be achieved in Java?

 **We Now Know:**
   - Methods are not references.